 a.
 If someone wants to skip the Spiti trip, then bus service is available from Mud to Kaza in the morning.
 From Kaza, buses are available for Manali but I am not sure about the timings.
 There is a good bus stand in Kaza.

-Hope the information shared above helps people interested about Bhaba pass trek.
+Hope the information shared above helps people interested in Bhaba pass trek.

 Thank you Angshuman Kar for sharing your travelogue.
 Hope it’ll help fellow trekkers.